iankencruz/gomail/readme.md

 # Command to jump into docker container

-docker exec -it mysql_db bash
+docker exec -it gomail_db bash

 # Enter mysql inside of container